-With the Register of Parks and Gardens there has always been a different process because Historic England takes the final decision, not DCMS.
-Broadly speaking the details section of the entry will focus on the principal elements.
+With the Parks and Gardens the details section of the entry will focus on the principal elements.
 These will be laid out in a logical sequence: for formal landscapes, emanating outwards from the principal building; for cemeteries and parks, working inwards from the main entrance.

-It is important to note that descriptions are not a comprehensive or exclusive record of the special interest or significance of the building or site.
+It is important to note that descriptions are not a comprehensive or exclusive record of the special interest of the building or site.
 The amount of information varies considerably from a few sentences to several paragraphs, and some of the older entries from the 1970s are extremely cursory indeed.

-Whether a List entry is short and cursory, or long and full, the effect is the same and the whole principal building is listed.
+Whether a List entry is short or long the effect is the same and the whole principal building is listed.
 While some entries will make no reference to the interior, unless it is expressly excluded, it is covered by the listing and may be significant.
 This also applies to those entries which include the words 'listed for group value only'.

 Modern List entries will often give a steer about certain features being of lesser or no interest.
 This is intended to help inform owners and local planning authorities when managing changes.
 Only if the s.1 (5A) of the Planning Act 1990 is invoked (which will apply in new or revised listings since 26 June 2013) is this definitive.
 For more information, please see The Enterprise and Regulatory Reform Act.

-Owners and managers should also be aware that it is the local planning authority that is responsible for whether listed building consent is required for any works to a listed building or site.
+Owners and managers should be aware that it is the local planning authority that is responsible for whether listed building consent is required for any works to a listed building or site.
 Please also be aware that other planning constraints might apply.
 Local planning authorities are responsible for defining what structures relating to a listed building fall within its curtilage, and are covered by the listing even if not mentioned in the List entry.